hubverse-org/hubDocs/docs/source/user-guide/intro-data-formats.md

 #### Output Types

 * a set of predictive quantiles at specified probability levels
-* a predictive mean[^predictive-dist]
+* a predictive mean (see NOTE)

+#### NOTE

+The US COVID-19 Forecast Hub actually did not specify what type of point forecast should be submitted, but here we are being more specific to illustrate what we think would be a best practice.

 ```

-[^predictive-dist]: The US COVID-19 Forecast Hub actually did not specify what type of point forecast should be submitted, but here we are being more specific to illustrate what we think would be a best practice.

 (running-example-3)=